 Once a year, the University of Stuttgart opens its laboratories for Science Day to let visitors explore the world of science and its insights.
 The day includes a Pupil Campus, a program of exploration geared to children and youth when not just observing and listening but doing hands-on experiments frequently is the order of the day.

 Students‘ children up to the age of ten can partake of meals free of charge in Stuttgart Student Services cafeterias.

 Since 2012, the University of Stuttgart has been certified a “Family-friendly University,” most recently for the year 2015 and again in 2018.
 The certificate is a Europe-wide seal of quality for family-friendly study conditions and a family-conscious employment policy.
-The University of Stuttgart is a member of the “Success Factor Family” enterprise network and the “Family in the University” Best Practice Club and is a signatory to the “Family in the University” charter.
+The University of Stuttgart is a member of the “Success Factor Family” enterprise network and the “Family in University e.V.” and is a signatory to the “Family in University” charter.

 In the Stuttgart region, we live up to our responsibility through membership in the “Child-friendly Stuttgart e.V.” and “Child e.V.
 Stuttgart.”
 We work closely with other universities of the region on compatibility issues and realize joint projects with them.